President Obama urges civility in public discourse.

 What is the civil response to this?

-That people were shooting their TVs because Bristol Palin was on Dancing with the Stars.
+Lest we forget, just a few weeks ago, we were told that people were shooting their TVs because Bristol Palin was on Dancing with the Stars.

 What's the civil reaction to that?

-He was not on the Dais.
+He was not on the dais.

 There was no dais.